toss/es-toolkit/docs/installation.md

 ## Deno

-es-toolkit is also accessible via [JSR](https://jsr.io/@es-toolkit/es-toolkit) for Deno.
+es-toolkit is also available via [JSR](https://jsr.io/@es-toolkit/es-toolkit) for Deno.
 To install es-toolkit, use the following command:

 ```sh
 deno add @es-toolkit/es-toolkit